upstanding-biome/video-ke/README.md

-# YL-oke
+# YT-oke

 ## Overview ##

+> YT-oke is a Karoake application that obtains videos from Youtube.

->  YK-oke was inspiried by picking up the codebase for TRNTBL3000, an app that allowed crossfading across two playlists.
-YK-oke incorporates this need but adds video functionality and the ability to search the Youtube API to add the songs you want to sing or listen to and use a crossfader in between songs.
+> YT-oke was inspiried by picking up the codebase for TRNTBL3000, an app that allowed crossfading across two playlists.
+YT-oke incorporates this need but adds video functionality and the ability to search the Youtube API to add the songs you want to sing or listen to and use a crossfader in between songs.

 ## Dependencies ##
 > Youtube API v3